Hanazuki: Full of Treasures: Release

 Released beginning on January 12, 2017, on the property's official website and by Hasbro's official YouTube channel, the first season consists of 27 episodes, with the first 18 released in two sets of nine in accordance with the full moon of the lunar calendar.
 The remaining nine episodes were released weekly from May 19 to July 14, 2017.
 The series was available in multiple languages.
 In 2018, Hasbro has since de-listed all the full episodes off their YouTube channel following the decision to air the series via television networks.
 However, in 2024, this series returned to YouTube via Hasbro's own newly created YouTube channel HasTV Charm.

 In Canada, Hanazuki: Full of Treasures aired as a sneak peek on January 28, 2017, on Teletoon, Cartoon Network, YTV, and Disney Channel, all operated by Corus Entertainment.

 In the United States, Discovery Family began broadcasting the first season on December 1, 2018.

-Originally, season 2 was supposed to be released in 2018, but was delayed to 2019 instead.
+Originally, season 2 was supposed to be released in 2017, but was delayed to 2019 instead.

 The series also made its debut on foreign TV channels such as Pop in the United Kingdom, eToonz in South Africa, and ABC ME in Australia.
 Hanazuki was shown on the Russian TV channel Carousel approximately in 2017–2018.

 Reception

 Critical response

 Hanazuki: Full of Treasures was met with critical praise and online popularity upon release, with several favorably comparing it to the television series My Little Pony: Friendship Is Magic (another Hasbro property) and Steven Universe for its light-hearted tone, visual aesthetic, and methodical storytelling.
 As of May 2017, the series has accumulated over 120 million views on YouTube.

 In her review of the series, Lauren Orsini of Forbes commented on the involvement of Friendship Is Magic writer Dave Polsky as a story editor, considering Friendship Is Magic to be lucrative to Hasbro's success, and concluding that the series was an attempt by the company to incite similar success with Hanazuki.
 In a later article, Orsini attributed the series' popularity on YouTube to its "spunky characters and high production values".
-Mercedes Milligan of Animation Magazine said of the series, "Hanazuki puts a modern, cross-platform spin on a premise that will be familiar to '80s kids who grew up with Rainbow Brite, et al." Ella Anders of BSC Kids praised the opening episodes for its setting, lore, characters, and overarching storytelling.
+Mercedes Milligan of Animation Magazine said of the series, "Hanazuki puts a modern, cross-platform in 2000 Hasbro. bros.
+Corp. spin on a premise that will be familiar to '80s kids who grew up with Rainbow Brite, et al." Ella Anders of BSC Kids praised the opening episodes for its setting, lore, characters, and overarching storytelling.
 She additionally interpreted the series as a Western magical girl series that "doesn't play off the traditional magical girl path or tropes".
 Nathalie Medina of iDigitalTimes gave the series a score of 4 out of 5, complimenting the characters and hints of a more complex underlying story, and comparing its visual style to "a Lisa Frank folder with a 2000s aesthetic".